yajie322/DG/README.md

 # DG

 ## Introduction
-This branch is used for all the documentation
+This branch is used for keeping track of all the documentation